-The Lurleen B. Wallace Department of Nursing at Jacksonville State University is one of the few memorial colleges of nursing in the United States.
-It was created in 1967 by the Legislature of Alabama as a memorial to Governor Lurleen B. Wallace.
-The first class graduated from the College in August 1972.
-Graduates of this program earn a Bachelor of Science in Nursing (BSN) degree.
+The Department of Nursing at Jacksonville State University was created in 1967.
+Graduates at the entry level earn a Bachelor of Science in Nursing (BSN) degree.
+The first BSN class graduated in August 1972.
 The addition of a Master of Science (MSN) degree program with a major in Community Health nursing was approved and implemented in Fall, 1999.
-The major name for the MSN degree program was revised to Population Health Nursing in Fall 2016 to reflect the current focus of health care.
+The major name for the MSN degree program was revised to Population Health Nursing in Fall 2016 to reflect the current focus of healthcare.
 The BSN-DNP program and the Post-Master's DNP program were approved in 2016 and implemented in Fall 2017.
 The Post Master's DNP program is a leadership-focused track.
 The BSN-DNP tracks include the Family Nurse Practitioner and Adult Gerontology/Acute Care Nurse Practitioner tracks.